Njoura7/LoupGarouInfra/README.md

 # LoupGarou Infra

-Infrastructure for the LoupGarou app — Docker orchestration, Kubernetes manifests, and cloud provisioning via Terraform on Azure.
+Infrastructure for the LoupGarou app — Docker orchestration, Kubernetes manifests, and cloud provisioning via Terraform on Azure..

 ## Architecture